 What happens once I've invested?

 You can request to access your money at any time.
-We target to return requested funds within 30 days.
-Note, this is subject to our discretion, liquidity and 10 business days' notice.
+We'll try and get funds to you within 15 business days of your request, although please note this may take longer.
+This is subject to our discretion and liquidity.
 And not to worry, we won't charge or impose a penalty if you choose to take some or all of your money out of the service.
-Note, withdrawals will not benefit from IHT relief.
+Note, withdrawals will be back in your estate for IHT purposes.

 - Downside Protection Cover: Included as standard and if you're less than 90 years old, this policy is designed to reduce the impact of any loss during a minimum of the first two years before your investment qualifies for IHT relief.
 It covers a loss in the value of up to 20% of your initial net investment - with no medical questionnaires or exclusions for pre-existing conditions and at no extra cost.
 The policy is renewable (by the insurer) each year although we can't guarantee it will remain in place after the first two years.